Skip to contents

 Arguments

-name of numeric weight column specifying an individual point's contribution to the median center
+name of numeric weight column specifying an individual point's contribution to the mean center

 numeric threshold determining when an estimate improvement is sufficiently small enough to stop iterating (smaller = slower, but more precision)